 In an extensive search for the best unlimited drink specials, we first called alcoholic beverage authorities in every single state and Washington, D.C., to find out where such promotions are actually legal.
 But even in places where it’s unlawful, some establishments work around restrictions by offering drinks for as cheap as a penny.
-We’ll drink responsibly to that.

 Home Grown Café/Yelp